dynamsoft-docs/label-recognition-docs-js/programming/javascript/api-reference/label-recognizer-module-class.md

 **Parameters**

 * `dataName`: specifies the name of the recognition data.
+Available values are "MRZ", "VIN", "Letter", "Number", "NumberLetter", "UpperCase", "NumberUppercase".
 * `dataPath`: specifies the path to find the data file.
 If not specified, the default path points to the package "dynamsoft-label-recognizer-data" which has the same root path as the package "dynamsoft-label-recognizer".

 **Code snippet**